 Law firms will generally give pretty harsh reviews to junior associates to get them to improve.
 They will then start giving them very good reviews when they are profitable to the firm (between two and five years), and then, all of a sudden, the reviews will become negative again.
 This "roller coaster" is par for the course.
 You are hit, then someone is nice to you, then you are hit again.
 This is how it works and has always worked, and there is nothing pleasant about it.
 No wonder people die or go crazy.

 I worked in the Los Angeles office of a New York law firm when I was a third-year associate.
 The reviews used to be done by partners who traveled from New York to conduct the reviews of the Los Angeles associates.
 They were partners no one in the LA office knew.
-One day, two of these New York partners I'd never seen in my life showed up in my office and started giving me a horrible review.
+One day, two of these New York partners I had never seen in my life showed up in my office and started giving me a horrible review.
 I had no idea what was going on.
 They were telling me no one liked me, that I should start looking for a new job, and that no one had confidence in me.

 Then they mentioned a partner I had never worked with and said: "We are not even going to talk about what happened with him."

 "What are you talking about?"
 I said.
-"I've never worked with him."
+"I have never worked with him."

 They looked at each other and started conferring.